 Accidental Movement of a Ball - If a player moves the cue ball, in any way, prior to their shot it is a foul and results in ball-in-hand to the player's opponent; this does not apply in ball-in-hand situations when a player is placing the cue ball.
-However, should a player accidentally move a ball(s) or the next object ball, pocket the ball, in preparing to shoot or in the execution of a shot, it is not a foul but should move the ball back to its original location to the best of their knowledge.
-(NOTE: Should a player accidentally pocket the 10-ball, it is automatically replaced where it was.)
+However, should a player accidentally move, or pocket, any other ball(s) in preparing to shoot or in the execution of a shot, it is not a foul (NOTE: Should a player accidentally pocket the 10-ball, it is automatically replaced where it was.)
 The opposing player has the right to replace the ball(s) or leave them where they are.
 Should the shooter, by reflex action, attempt to replace the moved ball(s), this is not a foul, but the opposing player has the option of placing the ball(s) back to where they were originally resting or leaving them where they were moved to by the shooter.
-If a player touches any moving ball, moved as a result of the shot, or the moved ball is struck by another moving ball during the shot, it is a ball-in-hand foul for the opponent.
+If a player touches any moving ball, moved as a result of the shot, or the moved ball is struck by another moving ball during the shot, it is a ballin-hand foul for the opponent.
 If any moving ball strikes the shooters cue, bridge stick or their person it is a ball-in-hand foul to the opponent.
 NOTE: (If, after missing a shot, a player swings their cue in disgust and hits any balls, it is automatic loss of game.)